-Balance as of December 31, 2006 \$ 8,432 Additions based on tax positions related to 2007 453 Additions for tax positions of prior years 167 Reductions for tax positions of prior years (2,022) Settlements of uncertain tax positions with tax authorities Balance as of December 31, 2007 \$ 7,030 Additions based on tax positions related to 2008 460 Additions for tax positions of prior years 3,807 Reductions for tax positions as a result of a lapse of applicable statute of limitations (285) Settlements of uncertain tax positions with tax authorities Balance as of December 31, 2008 \$ 11,012
+Balance as of December 31, 2007 \$ 7,030 Additions based on tax positions related to 2008 460 Additions for tax positions of prior years 3,807 Settlements of uncertain tax positions with tax authorities (285) Balance as of December 31, 2008 \$ 11,012 Additions based on tax positions related to 2009 776 Additions for tax positions of prior years 3,430 Reductions for tax positions as a result of a lapse of applicable statute of limitations (608) Settlements of uncertain tax positions with tax authorities (2,066) Balance as of December 31, 2009 \$ 12,544

 The entire amount of unrecognized tax benefits would impact the effective income tax rate if recognized.
 Interest and penalties, if any, related to unrecognized tax benefits are recorded in income tax expense.
-During the years ended December 31, 2008, 2007 and 2006, the Company recognized approximately \$881, \$197 and \$764 in interest and penalties, respectively.
-The Company had approximately \$1,896 and \$1,015 of accrued interest and penalties at December 31, 2008 and 2007, respectively.
+During the years ended December 31, 2009, 2008 and 2007, the Company recognized approximately \$903, \$881and \$197 in interest and penalties, respectively.
+The Company had approximately \$1,850 and \$1,896 of accrued interest and penalties at December 31, 2009 and 2008, respectively.

 On October 24, 2007, the Company received an income tax assessment from the Danish Tax Authority with respect to the 2001, 2002 and 2003 tax years.
 The tax assessment relates to the royalty paid by one of Tempur-Pedic International's U.S. subsidiaries to a Danish subsidiary and the position taken by the Danish Tax Authority could apply to subsequent years.
-The total tax assessment is approximately \$39,300 including interest and underpayment penalties.
+The total tax assessment is approximately \$39.3 million including interest and penalties.
 On January 23, 2008 the Company filed timely complaints with the Danish National Tax Tribunal denying the tax assessments.
-The National Tax Tribunal formally agreed to place the Danish tax litigation on hold pending the outcome of a Bilateral Advanced Pricing Agreement (Bilateral APA) between the United States and the Danish Tax Authority.
-A Bilateral APA involves an agreement between the IRS and the taxpayer, as well as a negotiated agreement with one or more foreign competent authorities under applicable income tax treaties.
-On August 8, 2008, the Company filed the Bilateral APA with the IRS and the Danish Tax Authority.
-The IRS has communicated to the Company their intent to begin analyzing the Bilateral APA in the first quarter of 2009.
-During 2008, the gross amount of unrecognized tax benefits relating to this matter was increased by approximately \$2,200, of which approximately \$800 impacted the effective tax rate and approximately \$1,600 was recorded as a component of Goodwill as it related to periods prior to the Tempur Acquisition on November 1, 2002.
+The National Tax Tribunal formally agreed to place the Danish tax litigation on hold pending the outcome of a Bilateral Advance Pricing Agreement (Bilateral APA) between the United States and the Danish Tax Authority.
+A Bilateral APA involves an agreement between the Internal Revenue Service (IRS) and the taxpayer, as well as a negotiated agreement with one or more foreign competent authorities under applicable income tax treaties.
+On August 8, 2008 the Company filed the Bilateral APA with the IRS and the Danish Tax Authority.
+The IRS began analyzing the Bilateral APA in the first quarter of 2009 and expects to finalize its position by the second quarter of 2010.
 The Company believes it has meritorious defenses to the proposed adjustment and will oppose the assessment in the Danish courts, as necessary.
-In addition to the impact this matter may have on the gross amount of the Company's unrecognized tax benefits, it is reasonably possible under FIN 48 that the amount of the total unrecognized tax benefits may change in the next twelve months.
+It is reasonably possible the amount of unrecognized tax benefits may change in the next twelve months.
 An estimate of the amount of such change cannot be made at this time.

 The Company or one of its subsidiaries files income tax returns in the U.S. federal jurisdiction, and various states and foreign jurisdictions.
-With few exceptions, the Company is no longer subject to tax examinations by tax authorities in the U.S. for periods prior to 2005, U.S. state and local municipalities for periods prior to 2004, and in non-U.S. jurisdictions for periods prior to 2001.
+With few exceptions, the Company is no longer subject to tax examinations by tax authorities in the U.S. for periods prior to 2006, U.S. state and local municipalities for periods prior to 2005, and in non-U.S. jurisdictions for periods prior to 2002.
 Additionally, the Company is currently under examination by various tax authorities around the world.
 The Company anticipates it is reasonably possible an increase or decrease in the amount of unrecognized tax benefits could be made in the next twelve months as a result of the statute of limitations expiring and/or the examinations being concluded on these returns.
 However, the Company does not presently anticipate that any increase or decrease in unrecognized tax benefits will be material to the consolidated financial statements.